Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Exploring The External And Internal Parts Of A Transmission

 Discover the various external and internal parts of a transmission, including the transmission pan, bellhousing, gears, clutches, and valve body.
 Learn how to spot signs of transmission damage such as leaking fluid, unusual noises, and slipping gears.
-Explore different types of transmissions like manual, automatic, and continuously variable.
+Explore different like manual, automatic, and continuously variable.

 External Parts of a Transmission